-3. Online storage for backups.
+Online storage for backups and uploads.

-Discourse includes an integration with Amazon S3.
-A less expensive option is Backblaze B2.
+Discourse includes an integration with Amazon S3 for backups.
+(A less expensive option is Backblaze B2.)
+Lowcost VPS hosts typically provide relatively little storage space, so image and file uploads are typically configured to move to S3 automatically.